-An Origin Image is any asset requested through our Rendering API from your connected source (e.g. an Amazon S3 bucket or Google Cloud Storage bucket, etc.).
+An Origin Image is any asset requested through our Rendering API from your connected source (e.g. Amazon S3 bucket, Google Cloud Storage bucket, Azure blob etc.).
 Images with derivatives of that same image (such as resizes and crops) do not count towards your Origin Image count.

 For example, this is a single Origin Image: